 Do you like folk music?
-If you've ever wandered along the Appalachian Trail, you may have heard some local music that features a unique instrument.
+Have you ever wandered along the Appalachian Trail?
+If so, you may have heard some local music made by a unique instrument.
 What are we talking about?
 The accordion, of course!

-Because of how it's played, the accordion is often known by a special nickname: the squeezebox!
-If you've ever seen a musician play the accordion (called an accordionist or accorionista!), you know that the instrument is played by squeezing a box-like part known as the bellows to force air across reeds to make sound.
-Each hand can manipulate a set of buttons or keys to produce a wide range of sounds.
-The free-standing reeds that produce sounds are similar to those found in a harmonica.
+Have you ever watched a musician play the instrument?
+If so, you know it’s done by squeezing a bellows, which looks like a box.
+This forces air across reeds to make sound.
+This is where the accordion got its nickname: the squeezebox!
+Each hand moves along a set of buttons or keys to produce a wide range of sounds.
+The free-standing reeds that make sounds are a lot like those found in a harmonica.

-The person usually given credit for inventing the accordion is Christian Buschmann.
-He invented an instrument similar to the modern accordion in Berlin in 1822, which he called the “Handaeoline.”
-Of course, earlier prototypes existed before that, so it's fair to say that the accordion evolved over time from several variations.
+Who invented the accordion?
+Most people give credit to Christian Buschmann.
+He invented an instrument similar to the modern accordion in Berlin in 1822.
+He called it the “Handaeoline.”
+Of course, earlier prototypes existed before that.
+It’s fair to say that the instrument evolved over time.

 The instrument’s name was coined in 1829 by Cyril Demian of Vienna.
 The term comes from the German word Akkord.
 That term means “musical chord” or “concord of sounds.”
 That accurately describes what the instrument can do!
 Accordions can carry both the melody and the harmony parts of a song.
 That’s thanks to its design.
 An accordionist can play chords with one hand while the other hand plays the melody.

 What do these instruments look like?
 They can be easily recognized by their bellows.
 These are pleated layers of cloth and cardboard.
 They can also sometimes contain leather and metal.
 The bellows stretch between the two wooden boxes that form the body of the instrument.
 As you can imagine, accordions are not easy to make.
 They are assembled from hundreds of different pieces!